Photo: Andrew Parsons/i-Images for Action Against Hunger, South Sudan

 “Make no mistake, the declaration of famine in Leer and Mayendit counties of Unity State is not a surprise,” said Action Against Hunger USA’s Chief Executive, Andrea Tamburini.
 “As we know from decades of experience, famines are manmade.
 The warning signs have been impossible to miss.
 And yet, even at this critical juncture, the international humanitarian response is shamefully underfunded, humanitarian personnel face frequent threats to their safety, and the political commitment to end the crisis remains inadequate.”

 In December 2013, civil war broke out in South Sudan.
 Although a peace agreement was brokered in 2015, violence erupted again in April of the same year.
 Much of the population in Unity State was displaced, and humanitarian actors could not gain access to areas worst affected.
-Since then, political upheaval and ongoing conflict—combined with widespread insecurity, inflation, food deficits, and an unstable economy—have contributed to a spiralling humanitarian emergency.
+Since then, political upheaval and ongoing conflict in South Sudan — combined with widespread insecurity, inflation, food deficits, and an unstable economy—have contributed to a spiralling humanitarian emergency.
 Action Against Hunger, via its Surveillance and Evaluation Team, has conducted several technical assessments in Unity State and other parts of South Sudan, quantifying prevalence of acute malnutrition that far exceeded emergency thresholds.

 “The IPC analysis and the data have been telling us a consistent story, clearly signaling where large-scale humanitarian assistance is needed most acutely, ” said Action Against Hunger USA’s Director of Programs for South Sudan, Rebeckah Piotrowski.
 “We have the tools and data to anticipate and take action before it is too late.
 It is unacceptable for the international community to wait for crises to dramatically deteriorate before mobilizing an adequate response.”